Guides, Italy

 Tour Groups

-I can’t write about visiting Italy without mentioning the tour groups.
-They are everywhere and they are frequently obnoxious, particularly in tight spaces.
+I can’t write about traveling in Italy without mentioning the tour groups.
+They are everywhere, and they are frequently obnoxious, particularly in tight spaces.

 To be fair, I understand the benefit of tour groups for some people.
 Someone else takes care of the planning and they give context to what you’re visiting.
 We went on a couple small tours in Sorrento and Tuscany, and we enjoyed both immensely.